David Gordon (Australian politician): State politics

 He served variously as president of the Associated Chambers of Commerce of Australia, the Adelaide Chamber of Commerce, and president of the South Australian branch of Toc H and the Sailors' and Soldiers' Fathers' Association.
 He was also a director of numerous companies.

+Knighthood

+Gordon was made a knight bachelor in the 1925 New Year Honours.
+His appointment was controversial, as he was nominated by the federal Bruce–Page government against the wishes of the state Labor government led by John Gunn.
+State attorney-general Bill Denny publicly criticised the appointment as partisan, although The Advertiser described it as "a well-merited recognition of distinguished service … both to the Commonwealth and the State".

 Personal life

 Referred to as "a highly principled man with a strong personality", Gordon died at his home in Victoria Avenue, Unley Park, South Australia, survived by two sons and two daughters (his wife predeceasing him by 12 years).
 One son, Douglas, served in the Legislative Council while the second, John, was a pilot who was awarded the Military Cross in World War I.